OpenNebula/docs/source/operation/vm_management/vm_templates.rst

 Scheduling Actions
 --------------------------------------------------------------------------------

-You can define Scheduled Actions in a Template definition and in a :ref:`VM instantiation <vm_guide2_scheduling_actions>`.
+You can define Scheduled Actions when defining a Template and at :ref:`VM instantiation <vm_guide2_scheduling_actions>`.

 Set a Cost
 --------------------------------------------------------------------------------